-If you have any doubts about adjustments to your motorcycle, refer to the manual and/or contact an authorised TRS dealer.
+If you have any doubts about adjustments to your • For a long life of service, keep the motorcycle motorcycle, refer to the manual and/or contact an maintained as recommended in this manual. authorised TRS dealer.

 Please carefully read through the information in the user manual to familiarise yourself with the features of your motorcycle before driving it using the maximum power settings.